Fair Division with Money and Prices: Abstract

 \section{Abstract}

-We must divide a finite number of indivisible goods and cash transfers between agents with quasi-linear but otherwise arbitrary utilities over the subsets of goods.
-We compare two division rules with cognitively feasible and privacy preserving individual messages.
+We divide efficiently a pile of indivisible goods in common property, using cash transfers to ensure fairness among agents with utility linear in money.
+We compare three cognitively feasible and privacy preserving division rules in terms of the guarantees (worst case utility) they offer to the participants.

+In the first version of Divide \& Choose to n agents, they bid for the role of Divider then everyone bids on the shares of the Divider's partition.
+In the second version each agent announces a partition and they all bid to select the most efficient one.

-In \textit{Sell\&Buy} agents bid for the role of Seller or Buyer: with two agents the smallest bid defines the Seller who then charges any a price constrained only by her winning bid.
+In the Bid \& Sell rule the agents bid for the role of Seller: with two agents the \textit{smallest} bid defines the Seller who then charges any price constrained only by her winning bid.